INVESTOR ALERT: Pomerantz Law Firm Reminds Investors with Losses on their Investment in Vestis Corporation of Class Action Lawsuit and Upcoming Deadlines - VSTS

-NEW YORK, June 28, 2025 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Vestis Corporation (“Vestis” or the “Company”) (NYSE: VSTS).
+NEW YORK, July 01, 2025 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Vestis Corporation (“Vestis” or the “Company”) (NASDAQ: VSTS).
 Such investors are advised to contact Danielle Peyton at newaction@pomlaw.com or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether Vestis and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.